-I am a Teaching and Research Fellow in the Centre for Medical Informatics at the University of Edinburgh.
+I am a Lecturer in Computer Science at the University of St Andrews.

 In my research I employ artificial intelligence methods to improve the delivery of healthcare services.
 I am particularly interested in AI-enabled process modelling, workflow analysis, social machines and their applications in healthcare.

-Previously, I worked as a Senior Researcher in the SociaM project, looking at the theory and practice of healthcare social machines.
+Previously, I worked as a Teaching and Research Fellow in the Centre for Medical Informatics at the University of Edinburgh, where I led a range of introductory data science and computing courses, including Medical Informatics and the Code Yourself!
+MOOC.
+Prior to that, I worked as a Senior Researcher in the SociaM project, looking at the theory and practice of healthcare social machines.
 I was also a Research Associate in the WorkflowFM project, which aimed to support patient safety through the use of formal methods.
 I obtained my PhD from the University of Edinburgh in 2012, entitled "Analysing Supply Chain Operation Dynamics through Logic-Based Modelling and Simulation".

 I am interested in the coordination of complex, distributed and dynamic systems, such as healthcare systems, supply chains and online learning systems.
 I employ artificial intelligence methods to model, simulate and analyse complex workflows, as well as diagnose delays and poor performance.